oroinc/documentation/commerce/user_guide/system/menu/menu_frontend.rst

   b) Click **Save** on the top right of the About menu page to save the changes.

   b) Enable *Tax Calculation* in the system configuration.
-More information on tax configuration can be found in the relevant :ref:`Configure Tax Calculation <user-guide--taxes--tax-configuration--calculation>` topic.
+More information on tax configuration can be found in the relevant :ref:`Configure Tax Calculation <user-guide--taxes--tax-configuration>` topic.

   c) Click **Save** on the top right of the Tax Calculation configuration page.